 Do you have to give us the personal information we ask for?

-If you do not provide your personal information to us, we may either not be able to conduct the employment or supplier relationship with you or, at least, you may not be able to participate in certain processes such as feedback or career development (which may also not be in line with your contract with us)
+If you do not provide your personal information to us, we will either not be able to conduct the employment or supplier relationship with you or, at least, you may not be able to participate in certain processes such as feedback or career development (which may also not be in line with your contract with us).

 Do we transfer your data to third parties?